dodidoio/testbot/readme.md

 ?exit
 should not get here
 ```
-Here is the list of the step types that are supported:
+Here is a list of some step types that are supported:
 * //remarks - line starts with //
 * ?connect - connect the bot using the platform dependant APIs
 * ?param {name} {value} - set a parameter.
 The parameter can later be used by the messaging platform plugin
 * ?wait {ms} - wait for ms before continuing with the script
 * \t{test text} - match received message with the text - the text must start with a tab.
 * \t/{regular expression}/ - match received message with a regular expression

+For full list call the command line with `--help`

 ##Installing
 Using npm